Can foreigners buy property in the USA? The simple answer is yes, foreigners can indeed purchase real estate in the United States.

 Costs for a foreigner buying property in the US

 Generally speaking, the closing costs associated with buying a house in the USA for non-residents are the same as for U.S. citizens.
 However, foreigners should research the tax obligations and consult with a tax professional to discuss property taxes and potential capital gains taxes upon selling the property.
-For example, Foreign Investment in Real Property Tax Act (FIRPTA) requirements may apply.
+For example, the Foreign Investment in Real Property Tax Act (FIRPTA) requirements may apply.

 When taking out a mortgage to purchase the property, there are special considerations to keep in mind: